Market Reports

 BALANCED MARKET

-The Waterloo Region real estate market remained in balanced territory this May, despite slight cooling in prices and sales.
-The median sale price declined 2.63% to $740,000, while the average dipped 3.22% to $789,154.
-Sales volume dropped 10.99%, with unit sales down 8.03% to 676 transactions.
-New listings rose modestly by 1.53%, while expired listings more than doubled, up 115.94%.
-With a unit sales-to-listings ratio of 40.67%, the market continues to offer stable opportunities for both buyers and sellers.
+The Waterloo Region real estate market held steady in balanced territory this June, with modest gains in activity despite slight price declines.
+The median sale price dipped 3.26% to $725,534, and the average fell 1.36% to $779,641.
+Sales volume inched up 0.73%, supported by a 2.27% rise in unit sales to 675.
+New listings increased 6.11%, while expired listings rose 43.02%.
+With a unit sales-to-listings ratio of 44.64%, the market continues to offer balanced opportunities for both buyers and sellers.

 Click Here to Read the Full Waterloo Market Report